 In 2004 Maple Lane Resort was purchased by David and Susan Haughn.
 The Haughn’s brought Maple Lane Resort into the 21st century with many updates to the rooms and added amenities for guests to enjoy.

 Meet the Owners.

 Earlier this month Maple Lane Resort was purchased by my wife Theresa and me.
 Along with owning a few other small hotels in Leelanau County we have opened a new restaurant 10 minutes away in Maple City called Broomstack Kitchen & Taphouse which has an Olympic-sized, indoor, year-round Curling Facility.
 We are the first to offer the sport of Curling in this setting to the general public in the country!
-As for the Inn, Mark and Kate Roberts will remain managers.
-Immediate improvements in each of the 20 motel rooms will include new carpet, paint, at least one new bed as well as updated furniture, art and bathroom fixtures with more to follow.
+Immediate improvements in each of the 20 motel rooms will include new carpet, paint, at least one new bed as well as updated furniture and art with more to follow.
 Updates to the carriage houses and main house are also in the works.
-Motor boat rentals from our dock on Little Glen Lake will now be available.
-Lastly, we will be rebranding with a new name, the M22 Inn Empire.

-We are excited to add our chapter to this special property’s legacy, and are committed to honoring the roots of Maple Lane Resort/M22 Inn Empire, and to making your stay as enjoyable as ever.
+We are excited to add our chapter to this special property’s legacy, and are committed to honoring the roots of Maple Lane Resort, and to making your stay as enjoyable as ever.